alfjesus3/Mini-Master-Proj-VU/README.md

 For a Research course at VU in the thesis preparation.

 ## Report Abstract
 Current convolutional based object detectors lack generalization capabilities.
 Using a custom feature extractor architecture tailored for a target type of detection task appears as a more flexible and efficient alternative.
-Recent developments in neural architecture search (NAS) have enabled methods like DetNAS to provided a custom object detection feature extractor.
-In experiments, it is shown by comparing to other methods in two underwater datasets that DetNAS achieves comparable performance.
-Despite this, the inference efficiency gain is not verified which limits the reachability of the method.
-In cases when limited data is available, such as labelled underwater scenes, more effort should be laid on improving the data quality and semi-supervised training approaches.
+Recent developments in neural architecture search (NAS) have enabled methods like DetNAS to provide a custom object detection feature extractor.
+It is a first step towards applying Meta-Learning approaches in underwater object detection.
+In experiments, it is shown by comparing to other methods, that DetNAS achieves comparable performance.
+Despite this, the inference speed gain is not verified which limits the reachability of the approach.
+In cases when limited data is available, such as labelled underwater scenes, a bigger effort should be laid on improving the data quality and exploring semi-supervised training approaches.
 The code for the experiments is available at https://github.com/alfjesus3/Mini-Master-Proj-VU.

 The report can be viewed at (TODO).